sjbennett123/gloryforthefist/content/rules/_index.md

 The level of ability represented by the skill bought can be considerably different from that of your average player.
 It represents a skill that has required hours of practice a day for months to gain.
 When such an individual is faced with a person totally unskilled in weapon use, they would strike the person down with ease.
 The player’s skill may be somewhat less than that of the character, however, so the restrictions are used to simulate the skills.

 Similarly, the proficiency system represents a level of skill that the player might never obtain.
 We use it as a way to artificially give a player’s character, no matter what his or her real world skill, an advantage over another whose character is not as skilled.
 It allows a player of indifferent skill to defeat or hold their own against a player of much greater skill.

 This is, after all, a fantasy.
 A person should be able to acquire skills that allow their character to do things that they themselves could not do in real life.

 ## Spell Slots

-There are special rules for spell aquisition that are unlike most other skills in the game.
-When you purchase a 1st level spell form the skill list, what you are actually buying is the ability to memorize and cast one 1st level spell.
+There are special rules for spell acquisition that are unlike most other skills in the game.
+When you purchase a 1st-level spell from the skill list, what you are actually buying is the ability to memorize and cast one 1st-level spell.
 This is known as a spell slot.

-You may memorize any 1st level spell and store it in that slow.
-Only one 1st level spell may be stored there at any time.
-Once that spell as been cast, the slot will become empty and will remain that way until the next limited or standard rest, or until it is refilled by other means.
+You may memorize any 1st-level spell and store it in that slot.
+Only one 1st-level spell may be stored there at any time.
+Once that spell has been cast, the slot will become empty and will remain that way until the next limited or standard rest, or until it is refilled by other means.

-If you have several spell slots of a given level, you  can fill them with any combination of spells (of the appropriate level ) that you know.
+If you have several spell slots of a given level, you can fill them with any combination of spells (of the appropriate level) that you know.

-You must buy spell slots in a proportial pyramid fashion.
-If you wish to buy a spell slot of a particular level, then you must have two spell slows of the level below.
+You must buy spell slots in a proportional pyramid fashion.
+If you wish to buy a spell slot of a particular level, then you must have two spell slots of the level below.

-In other words, you must have a minimum of one spell slow difference between any adjoining levels and a maximum of two spell slots difference.
-If you wish to buy your first 2nd level spell slot, you must have at least 1st level spell slots already, but you many not have these.
+In other words, you must have a minimum of one spell-slot difference between any adjoining levels and a maximum difference of two spell slots.
+If you wish to buy your first 2nd-level spell slot, you must have at least 1st-level spell slots already, but you may not have more than these.

-Once you have purhsased four spell slots of any particular level, then you need not buy any additional spell slots of that level to complete the pyramid.
-Imagine now the pyramid being an obelisk with broad suppord and a pointed top( like the washington monument)
+Once you have purchased four spell slots of any particular level, then you need not buy any additional spell slots of that level to complete the pyramid.
+Imagine the pyramid as an obelisk with broad support and a pointed top, like the Washington Monument.

 You may buy more than four spell slots for a level but there must always be at least as many spell slots below that level in order to support the new amount.
-Futter the pyramid must constantly building, which means that the level above must have only one less than the amount you are buying.
-In other words, to buy a fifth 2nd level spell slot, you must have a fifth 1st level spell slot and fourth 3rd level spell slot.
+Furthermore, the pyramid must constantly be built, which means that the level below must have at least as many slots as the amount you are buying.
+In other words, to buy a fifth 2nd-level spell slot, you must have a fifth 1st-level spell slot and a fourth 3rd-level spell slot.

 ### Example of  Spell Pyramid Rules

-Enchanto the mage has a 3rd level spell slot two 2nd level spell slots and three 1st level spell slots hist pryamid is fine (figure 3-1)
+Enchanto the mage has one 3rd-level spell slot, two 2nd-level spell slots, and three 1st-level spell slots.
+His pyramid is fine (Figure 3-1).

-He wants ot learn a 4th level slot eventually he must build the foundation of the pyramid so it can support a 4th level spell.
-First he buys another 1st levwe3l slot then and other 2nd level slot.
-He must next purchase another 3rd level slot (figure 3-2)
+He wants to learn a 4th-level slot.
+Eventually, he must build the foundation of the pyramid so it can support a 4th-level spell.
+First, he buys another 1st-level slot and then another 2nd-level slot.
+He must next purchase another 3rd-level slot (Figure 3-2).

 Now his pyramid is ready for the new spell level imagine the pyramid as needing the proper support for the 4th level spell has been made by making sure that ereare two 3rd level spell slots below. (the foundation for the wto 34d elvel slots was made when he had three 2nd level otys and so on down the line) He can buy his first 4th level spell slot (figure 3-3)

-If Enchanto wants to buy a 5th level slow, he can do so without having ot buy any more 1st level slots because four is the maximum required.
-He must support the f5th level slot buy buying
+If Enchanto wants to buy a 5th-level slot, he can do so without having to buy any more 1st-level slots because four is the maximum required.
+He must support the 5th-level slot by buying

 --- FINISH THIS NIGHTMARE ---

 ## Skill Costs

-Below and on the following pages are the charts listing the Build Point costs fo skills Each skill ahs four cost columns assocaited with it
+Below and on the following pages are the charts listing the Build Point costs for skills.
+Each skill has four cost columns associated with it:

 - **F** Fighter
-- **R** Rouge
+- **R** Rogue
 - **S** Scholar
 - **T** Templar